- Filming is currently underway

 With Thatcher gone and Charles and Diana’s unhappy union in full swing, we’ll be sailing full speed ahead into the 1990s.
 It has also been confirmed (opens in new tab) that there will be a sixth and final season of The Crown, set to conclude in the early 2000s.
 Showrunner Peter Morgan has said that "season six will not bring us any closer to present day – it will simply enable us to cover the same period in greater detail."

-The season doesn’t have an official plotline yet, but we can take a swing at what might happen in season 5 based on real-life royal events, with an additional season taken into account.
+The Crown season 5 doesn’t have an official plotline yet, but we can take a swing at what might happen based on real-life royal events, with an additional season taken into account.

 1992 was a particularly rough year for the Windsor clan.
 It saw the breakdown of not one, but two royal marriages – Prince Andrew’s separation from Sarah Ferguson, and Princess Anne’s official divorce from long-term husband Captain Mark Phillips.
 Prince Andrew’s wedding featured briefly in The Crown season 4, and we get a glimpse into Anne’s spousal struggles too, which suggests they may have a more pivotal role in season 5.